Local to global principle for higher moments over function fields: Applications

 For $P\in S$ let $V_P$ be a in \eqref{eq:UPshiftedEisenstein}, then we define

 This yields a system for affine Eisenstein polynomials as $W_P \cap \mathcal{O}_S^{d+1}$ represents affine $P$-Eisenstein polynomials by Lemma \ref{lm:affine}.

-Now we are ready to compute the higher moments of the Eisenstein polynomials, shifted Eisenstein polynomials and affine Eisenstein polynomials. \begin{theorem} Let $F/\mathbb{F}_q$ be a global function field.
+Now we are ready to compute the higher moments of the Eisenstein polynomials, shifted Eisenstein polynomials and affine Eisenstein polynomials. \begin{theorem} Let $F$ be a global function field with full field of constants given by $\mathbb{F}_q$.
 Let $d \geq 3$ be a positive integer.
 Let $\emptyset \neq S \subsetneq \mathbb{P}_F$ and let $\mO_S$ be the holomorphy ring of $S$.
 Define the system $(U_P)_{P\in S}, (V_P)_{P\in S}$ and $(W_P)_{P\in S}$ as in \eqref{eq:UPEisenstein}, \eqref{eq:UPshiftedEisenstein}, respectively \eqref{eq:UPaffineEisenstein}.
 Then all moments exist for all three of these systems and are given by \eqref{mean}, where

 for the system $(U_P)_{P\in S}$,

 for the system $(V_P)_{P\in S}$ and

 for the system $(W_P)_{P\in S}$. \end{theorem} \begin{proof} First we note that $U_P$ is clopen and that $\inv$ and $\sigma_t$ are homeomorphisms, thus $V_P$ and $W_P$ are clopen too.
 Hence, the boundary of all those sets are empty.
 Next, we compute $\mu_P(U_P), \mu_P(V_P)$ and $\mu_P(W_P)$.
 Clearly we have